aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 describing how to prepare SDK to work in browser environment.

 The v2 SDK provides a designated [API for browser](https://aws.github.io/aws-iot-device-sdk-js-v2/browser/index.html) applications.
-The MQTT 5 implementation for the browser supports MQTT-over-websockets using either Sigv4 authentication or AWS IoT Core Custom Authentication (see [Connection Types and Features](#connection-types-and-features) for more details).
+The MQTT5 implementation for the browser supports MQTT-over-websockets using either Sigv4 authentication or AWS IoT Core Custom Authentication (see [Connection Types and Features](#connection-types-and-features) for more details).